zhouziyu02/SEDformer/README.md

 # SEDformer
-This is the official implementation of the paper titled **"Mind the Gaps: Toward Natural and Efficient Modeling of Irregular Web Telemetry Time Series"**
+This is the official implementation of the paper titled **"SEDformer: Event-Synchronous Spiking Transformers for Irregular Telemetry Time Series Forecasting"**

 ## Quick Start